matthysv/.dots/README.md

 ```
 git clone https://github.com/matthysv/.dots
 ```
-After installing needed packages and placing dotfiles in the appropriate directories, run this command to enable lightdm:
+After installing needed packages and placing dotfiles in the appropriate directories, run this command to enable lightdm.
+You can substitute lightdm with ly if you prefer:
 ```
 sudo systemctl enable lightdm
 ```